gcallah/work/chaps/weber.md

-# The Protestant Hypothesis and the Spirit of Weber
+# Does Weber's Thesis as to How Work Transformed Due to the "Protestant Ethic" Still Stand?

 Gene Callahan